 Employee and director stock-based compensation is measured at fair value on the grant date of the award.
-Compensation cost is recognized as expense on a straight-line basis over the vesting period for stock options with time-based vesting and on an accelerated basis for stock options with performance conditions.
+Compensation cost is recognized as expense on a straight-line basis over the vesting period for options and on an accelerated basis for stock options with performance conditions.
 For stock options with performance conditions, the Company evaluates the probability of achieving performance conditions at each reporting date.
 The Company begins to recognize the expense when it is deemed probable that the performance conditions will be met.
 The Company uses the Black-Scholes option pricing model to determine the fair value of stock option awards.
-The determination of fair value for stock-based awards using an option-pricing model requires management to make certain assumptions regarding subjective input variables such as expected term, dividends, volatility and risk-free interest rate.
+The determination of fair value for stock-based awards using an option-pricing model requires management to make certain assumptions regarding subjective input variables such as expected term, dividends, volatility and risk-free rate.
 The Company is also required to make estimates as to the probability of achieving the specific performance criteria.
-If actual results are not consistent with the Company's assumptions and judgments used in making these estimates, the Company may be required to increase or decrease compensation expense, which could be material to the Company's results of operations.
+If actual results are not consistent with the Company's results of operations.

 Equity awards granted to non-employees are valued using the Black-Scholes option pricing model.
-Stock-based compensation expense for nonemployee services is subject to remeasurement as the underlying equity instruments vest and is recognized as an expense over the period during which services are received.
+Stock-based compensation expense for nonemployee services has historically been subject to remeasurement at each reporting date as the underlying equity instruments vest and was recognized as an expense over the period during which services are received.
+Upon the adoption of ASU 2018-07, Compensation - Stock Compensation on January 1, 2019, the valuation was fixed at the implementation date and will be recognized as an expense on a straight-line basis over the remaining service period.